Peter Hall

 - Economic evaluation of new interventions for cancer

-- The use of routine NHS data through clinical informatics to measure the costs of care
+- The use of routine NHS data through clinical informatics to measure the value and quality of care

-- Methods for the measurement of the financial burden of cancer on patients and carers
+- Methods for the measurement of socioeconomic outcomes in patients with cancer and their carers

 - Outcomes measurement in elderly and non-trial-eligible cancer patients